-The Admission Committee may admit students who do not qualify for regular admission under Probationary Admission.
-Those who have one or two deficiencies from their chosen program of studies may be admitted under one of the following:
+The Admissions Committee may admit students who do not qualify for regular admission under Probationary Admission.
+Those who have one or two deficiencies from their chosen program of study may be admitted under one of the following:

 - 1. Receive Probationary Admission into their chosen program of study with the following conditions (note that this status may result in an extended graduation date): - A. Maintain a minimum GPA 2.00 or higher, while restricted to a maximum of 12 credits during the first term of enrolment.
-Some programs of study may require a minimum of 2.50 GPA. - B. Successfully complete any missing high school prerequisite in the first year of study at Burman through one of two ways. - a) By taking the missing high school course through a regular high school or equivalent program (minimum grade 60%). - b) By taking the appropriate 100 numbered course(s) at Burman (minimum grade of C). - C. Students admitted on Probationary Admission may not withdraw from any course during the first semester of enrolment.
+Some programs of study may require a minimum of 2.50 GPA. - B. Successfully complete any missing high school prerequisite in the first year of study at Burman through one of two ways. - i.
+By taking the missing high school course through a regular high school or equivalent program (minimum grade 60%). - ii.
+By taking the appropriate 100 numbered course(s) at Burman (minimum grade of C). - C. Students admitted on Probationary Admission may not withdraw from any course during the first semester of enrolment.
 A student on Probationary Admission who fails to meet the conditions set by the Admissions Committee for the first year of study, or who receives a failing grade in any course, may be subject to academic dismissal. - 2.
-Receive regular admission in an alternate program of study, such as the Bachelor of Arts General Studies, etc., for which high school prerequisites are fulfilled.
+Receive regular admission in an alternate program of study for which high school prerequisites are fulfilled (e.g. Bachelor of Arts in General Studies).